protocol/CryptoEconLab/FIP0036/README.md

 # Public Resources for FIP-0036

-The post_ptocess folder contains all post-processing scripts.
+The post_process folder contains all post-processing scripts.